-Despite the foregoing definition, the Maryland Court of Appeals has explained that determining what constitutes the practice of law requires a factual analysis of each case to determine whether the facts fall within the intent of the definition and the purpose of the prohibition on the unauthorized practice of law, which is "to protect the public from being preyed upon by those not competent to practice law-from incompetent, unethical, or irresponsible representation."149 This goal is "achieved, in general, by emphasizing the insulation of the unlicensed person from the public and from tribunals such as courts and certain administrative agencies."150 Supervision and ensuring that the work product of the paraprofessionals becomes or is merged into the lawyer's work product are the benchmarks for determining whether paraprofessionals' services constitute the unauthorized practice of law.151
+Despite the foregoing definition, the Maryland Court of Appeals has explained that determining what constitutes the practice of law requires a factual analysis of each case to determine whether the facts fall within the intent of the definition and the purpose of the prohibition on the unauthorized practice of law, which is "to protect the public from being preyed upon by those not competent to practice law-from incompetent, unethical, or irresponsible representation."
+This goal is "achieved, in general, by emphasizing the insulation of the unlicensed person from the public and from tribunals such as courts and certain administrative agencies."
+Supervision and ensuring that the work product of the paraprofessionals becomes or is merged into the lawyer's work product are the benchmarks for determining whether paraprofessionals' services constitute the unauthorized practice of law.
+150

 In Hallmon, the court determined that a lawyer had violated Rule 5.5(b) of the Maryland Attorneys' Rules of Professional Conduct where the lawyer failed to supervise a law school graduate who was not admitted to practice in any jurisdiction.
-While the court found that the law clerk's preparation of pleadings, meetings with the client, and meetings with the technical staff of the zoning commission did not violate Rule 5.5(b), the lawyer's lack of understanding of the legal strategy being employed at the zoning hearing and deferrals to the law clerk to answer the zoning commission's questions reflected an abdication of supervision by the lawyer in violation of Rule 5.5(b).152
+While the court found that the law clerk's preparation of pleadings, meetings with the client, and meetings with the technical staff of the zoning commission did not violate Rule 5.5(b), the lawyer's lack of understanding of the legal strategy being employed at the zoning hearing and deferrals to the law clerk to answer the zoning commission's questions reflected an abdication of supervision by the lawyer in violation of Rule 5.5(b).
+151

-Similarly, in Barton, the Maryland Court of Appeals determined that a lawyer had violated Rule 5.5(b) of the Maryland Attorneys' Rules of Professional Conduct where the office manager engaged by the lawyer handled client intake, quoted fees based on his evaluation of the client's case, and led the lawyer's clients to believe that he was a lawyer and provided legal advice to the clients, including advising what type of bankruptcy to file and to stop paying their mortgages.153 attorney); Land Mgmt., Inc. v.
-Dep't of Envtl.
-Prot., 368 A.2d 602, 604 (Me.
-1977) (a nonattorney appearing in a judicial proceeding on behalf of a corporation engages in the unauthorized practice of law).
+Similarly, in Barton, the Maryland Court of Appeals determined that a lawyer had violated Rule 5.5(b) of the Maryland Attorneys' Rules of Professional Conduct where the office manager engaged by the lawyer handled client intake, quoted fees based on his evaluation of the client's case, and led the lawyer's clients to believe that he was a lawyer and provided legal advice to the clients, including advising what type of bankruptcy to file and to stop paying their mortgages.
+152

-In the Application of R.G.S., the Maryland Court of Appeals held that an lawyer that had performed significant legal work in Maryland, despite not being barred in Maryland, had not
+In the Application of R.G.S., the Maryland Court of Appeals held that an lawyer that had performed significant legal work in Maryland, despite not being barred in Maryland, had not engaged in the unauthorized practice of law where the practitioner was barred in another state, the work was performed in a way that insulated the practitioner from direct contact with lay clients and the courts, and the work was done under the supervision of a licensed Maryland lawyer.
+153